XiaoxiaoMa95/Fundamental-of-Computing-Specialization----Rice-University/README.md

 # Fundamental-of-Computing-Specialization----Rice-University
-Mini project code and Quiz answer just for own study
+Mini project code and Quiz answer are only for own study